 The tabletop also required some work.
 There were two sizable chips on the bottom edge of the stone tabletop.
 You couldn’t really see the chips when looking at the table, but you could feel them if you were to run your hands along the bottom edge.

 After doing some research, we decided that the best product to use to fill the chips was a tile and stone repair epoxy.
 We watched some videos online and then adjusted the process for our purposes.
 We decided not to try to tint the epoxy because the chips were on the underside of the table and were not visible.
 Before combining the resin and hardener, we prepared the chips by placing packing tape along the edge of the table.
 The tape was folded almost in half so that there was a small bit of adhesive to hold it in place but the epoxy wouldn’t be exposed to the adhesive.

 We then mixed a small amount of the resin and hardener in a disposable cup and used disposable cutlery to apply it to the two chipped areas.
-The product we used allows 15 minutes of workable time before the epoxy begins to cure which was plenty of time to apply the epoxy.
-After about 30 minutes, we came back with a razor blade to level the epoxy.
+The product we used allows 15 minutes of workable time before the epoxy begins to cure.
+This was plenty of time to apply the epoxy.
+After about 30 minutes, we came back with a razor blade scraper tool to level the epoxy.
 Finally, before putting the tabletop on the base, we sanded the two areas so that the transition between the stone and the epoxy was smooth.